• start here

 👉🏼 For a complete run-down of ALL the camera gear we are currently using & loving, check out this post: Camera gear for travel photography: what we use as full-time travellers

 ⛰️ Still planning your hike?
-Don’t miss my Fitz Roy Trek Guide for detailed daily route descriptions, trip logistics & real-world tips on tackling Argentinian Patagonia’s best multi-day hike!
+Don’t miss my Fitz Roy Loop Guide for detailed daily route descriptions, trip logistics & real-world tips on tackling Argentinian Patagonia’s best multi-day hike!
 And if you have any questions about gear, drop them in the comments, I’m always happy to help!

 TAGS:outdoor packing listspatagoniatrip-specific packing lists